Traffic Mirroring

 Overview

-Traffic Mirroring allows users to create traffic monitoring sessions where traffic on a specific port(s) and/or VLAN(s) can be mirrored to a destination device connected to the same switch, or anywhere within an RSPAN-compliant layer-2 network domains.
+Traffic Mirroring allows users to create traffic monitoring sessions where traffic on one or more port(s) and/or VLAN(s) can be mirrored to a destination device connected to the same switch, or anywhere within an RSPAN-compliant layer-2 network domains.

 Requirements, guidelines and limitations

-1. Hardware and software requirements: Traffic mirroring using VLANs as the source or destination of a mirror sessino is supported on the following devices and firmware versions.
+Hardware and software compatibility requirements: Traffic mirroring using VLANs as the source or destination of a mirror session is supported on the following devices and firmware versions.

 MS Switch Family